DataShades/file-keeper/docs/adapters/redis.md

 ## Overview

-This adapter provides a simple way to integrate Redis with File Keeper.
+This adapter provides a simple way to integrate Redis with file-keeper.
 You'll need to have a running Redis instance and the `redis` Python library installed (`pip install redis`).
 This adapter is suitable for smaller files and scenarios where fast access is critical.

 ## Initialization Example